 Your Privacy Rights

-Newport Dunes Resort and Marina, a California general partnership, which owns and, through an affiliated management company, Terra Vista Management, Inc., a California corporation (collectively referred to as “Newport Dunes”, “Newport Dunes Waterfront Resort”, “Newport Dunes Waterfront Resort & Marina” or “we” or “us”), operates Newport Dunes Waterfront Resort & Marina in Newport Beach, California, and believes in protecting personal information and privacy.
+Newport Dunes Resort and Marina, a California general partnership, which through an affiliated management company, Terra Vista Management, Inc., a California corporation (collectively referred to as “Newport Dunes”, “Newport Dunes Waterfront Resort”, “Newport Dunes Waterfront Resort & Marina” or “we” or “us”), operates Newport Dunes Waterfront Resort & Marina in Newport Beach, California, and believes in protecting personal information and privacy.
 We take pride in the relationships we have been able to build with our customers and guests, and have established the following Privacy Policies for their benefit and protection.

 I. Your California Privacy Rights